QMTesting/qmtesting.github.io/_posts/2025-08-18-know-how-to-run-tests-in-an-azure-pipeline.md

 ### Create an Agent Pool:
 1. Select the Project settings link in the bottom left corner of the screen.

-2. Select Agent pool under the Pipelines menu in the left-hand menu.
+3. Select Agent pool under the Pipelines menu in the left-hand menu.

-3. Select the Add pool button in the top right corner of the screen.
+5. Select the Add pool button in the top right corner of the screen.

-4. Complete the Add agent pool form.
+7. Complete the Add agent pool form.
 Select Self-hosted under Pool type, enter the pool Name field, select the Grant access permission to all pipelines for the Pipeline permissions checkbox, and select the Create button.

 ### Create a Self-Hosted Agent:
 1. Select the Name of the agent pool you just created ("Agent_Pool_X") under the list of Agent pools

-2. Select the New agent button in the top right corner of the Agent_Pool_X screen
+3. Select the New agent button in the top right corner of the Agent_Pool_X screen.

-3. On the Get the agent dialog box, perform the following actions
+5. On the Get the agent dialog box, perform the following actions

 #### Choose the Windows tab:
 1. Select Agent version x64 if you have a 64-bit Windows machine or select Agent version x86 if you have a 32-bit Windows machine.

 2. Select the Download button to download the Agent software.

 3. Open a PowerShell window. in the c:\directory, type the following command:

-    PS C:\WINDOWS\system32> cd C:\Users\<user name>\Automation\Pipeline
+    - PS C:\WINDOWS\system32> cd C:\Users\<user name>\Automation\Pipeline

-5. Then, type in the following command in the Powershell window:
+4. Then, type in the following command in the Powershell window

-    PS C:\Users\<user name>\Automation\Pipeline> mkdir Agent_X
+    - PS C:\Users\<user name>\Automation\Pipeline> mkdir Agent_X

-7. Type the following command in the Powershell window (see Create the agent section under the image below):
+5. Type the following command in the Powershell window (see Create the agent section under the image below):

-    PS C:\Users\carol\Automation\Pipeline> cd Agent_X
+    - PS C:\Users\carol\Automation\Pipeline> cd Agent_X

-9. Enter the following command in the Powershell window (see Create the agent section under the image below):
+6. Enter the following command in the Powershell window (see Create the agent section under the image below):

-    PS C:\Users\Default\Automation\Pipelines\Agent_X> Add-Type -AssemblyName System.IO.Compression.FileSystem ; [System.IO.Compression.ZipFile]::ExtractToDirectory("$HOME\Downloads\vsts-agent-win-x64-3.238.0.zip", "$PWD")
+    - PS C:\Users\Default\Automation\Pipelines\Agent_X> Add-Type -AssemblyName System.IO.Compression.FileSystem ; [System.IO.Compression.ZipFile]::ExtractToDirectory("$HOME\Downloads\vsts-agent-win-x643.238.0.zip", "$PWD")
-DevOps

 #### Configure the Self-Hosted Agent:
 Follow these steps to complete the configuration to create an interactive self-hosted build agent: